Converse, over a century of collaborations

 Converse x Comme des Garçons

 These two legends have become accustomed over the past decade to collaborating on a wide range of pairs, often victims of their success.
 The heart with the little eyes of the streetwear line Comme des Garçons was first associated with Converse in 2009 with the logo on the ankle, at the symbolic place of the rosette.
+Check out more infos about the collaboration between Converse and Comme des Garçons.

 Indeed, 8 years ago, the Japanese brand started to revise the converse chuck taylor all star, adding the initials of the house.
 Then CDG embarked on a creative madness, revisiting the Jack Purcell in 2011 and then in 2013, the Pro Leather.